Drilling, mines, other projects hastened by Trump order

 The group sued the government in federal court to force it to release documents related to Trump's order after the group's initial request under the Freedom of Information Act was refused.

-MacGregor’s letter noted that some projects had been placed on shorter schedules prior to Trump’s order.
+MacGregor’s letter noted that some projects had been placed on shorter schedules before Trump’s order.
 Some of those that were on the list were recently completed, such as last month’s approval of drilling in the Arctic National Wildlife Refuge.

-Interior Department officials did not immediately provide responses to questions about MacGregor’s letter from The Associated Press, including a request for details on how the environmental reviews are being expedited and whether any rules were being waived.

 The president’s June order directed federal officials to pursue emergency workarounds of bedrock environmental laws, such as the National Environmental Policy Act and the Endangered Species Act, to hasten completion of infrastructure projects to speed economic recovery.